github/developer.github.com/content/changes/2015-01-19-an-integrators-guide-to-organization-application-policies.md

 policy, they may wonder why their private repositories or other resources no longer work or show up in your application.

-There are a couple of ways to help troubleshoot access for your end users.
+There are a couple ways to help troubleshoot access for your end users.

-- **Via the GitHub UI.** The simplest way to help end users understand how organization access policies affect their access to your application is to provide a link to their authorization details under their GitHub account settings as [described in the OAuth documentation][auth-link].
+- **Via the GitHub UI.** The simplest way to help end users understand how organization access policies affect their access to your application is to provide a link to [their authorization details][help-request-approval] under their GitHub account settings as [described in the OAuth documentation][auth-link].

 - **Via the API.** For an even better user experience, [use the API][discovering-guide] to list which user organizations your application